Skip to main content

 Connect using VS Code Remote-SSH

-3. In VS Code, open the Command Palette and run Remote-SSH: Add New SSH Host....
+6. In VS Code, open the Command Palette and run Remote-SSH: Connect to Host..., then select the workspace name.

 HostName capella.cloud.vessl.ai